ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * If the 'scope' parameter is present:

    - The value of the CBOR byte string encodes a CBOR array, whose format MUST follow the data model AIF-OSCORE-GROUPCOMM defined in {{sec-format-scope}}.
-In particular, for each OSCORE group to join:
+For each OSCORE group to join:

       - The group name is encoded as a CBOR text string.